Finding any given 2-factor in sparse pseudorandom graphs efficiently: Proof of Theorem

 Now we can quickly derive Theorem~\ref{thm:main}.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] We consider three (not mutually exclusive) cases: \begin{enumerate}[label=($\roman*$)] \item at least $n/2$ vertices of $F$ are covered by vertex-disjoint triangles, \item at least $n/4$ vertices of $F$ are covered by vertex-disjoint cycles with lengths in the interval $[4,L]$ where $L$ is some absolute constant determined by Theorem \ref{thm:long_cycles} above, \item at least $n/4$ vertices of $F$ are covered by vertex-disjoint cycles with lengths in the interval $[L+1,n]$. \end{enumerate}
+\begin{proof}[Proof of Theorem~\ref{thm:main}] We consider three (not mutually exclusive) cases: \begin{enumerate}[label=($\roman*$)] \item there is subset of at least $n/2$ vertices of $F$ which induce a collection of vertex-disjoint triangles in $F$, \item there is a subset of at least $n/4$ vertices of $F$ which induce a collection of vertex-disjoint cycles with lengths in the interval $[4,L]$ where $L$ is some absolute constant determined by Theorem \ref{thm:long_cycles} above, \item there is a vertex subset of at least $n/4$ vertices of $F$ which induce a collection of vertex-disjoint cycles with lengths in the interval $[L+1,n]$. \end{enumerate}

 For a given $2$-factor $F$ on at most $n$ vertices, we are in one of the three cases defined above.
 Let $F_1$, $F_2$ and $F_3$ denote the subgraphs of $F$, so that all triangles constitute $F_1$, all cycles with lengths in $[4,L]$ constitute the subfamily $F_2$ and all cycles of length at least $L+1$ are $F_3$.
 We set $n_i:=v(F_i)$ for each $i\in [3]$.